-As for communication once a relationship begins, clients with separately managed accounts receive written monthly or quarterly reports (per their preference) from Silvercrest summarizing their holdings, account activity and investment returns, in addition to the reports that clients receive from their custodian.
+As for communication once a relationship begins, clients with separately managed accounts receive written monthly or quarterly reports (per their preference) from Silvercrest, summarizing their holdings, account activity and investment returns, in addition to the reports that clients receive from their custodian.
 Clients in the private funds also receive written monthly or quarterly reports with the investment values and returns.
 The firm also offers a client portal for regular review.

 Is Silvercrest Asset Management right for you?

-Individuals and families with more than $10 million to invest who are also looking for additional help in managing and simplifying their vast wealth may want to consider Silvercrest Asset Management, particularly if they live near one of their firm’s eight offices.
+Individuals and families with at least $10 million to invest who are also looking for additional help in managing and simplifying their vast wealth may want to consider Silvercrest Asset Management, particularly if they live near one of their firm’s offices.
 Clients may find it attractive that the firm is independent and not affiliated with any big banks or brokerage firms.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.